Last updated: 15 August 2017

 - How the system works outlines the system for managing earthquake-prone buildings in more detail.

 - What this means for you has information for territorial authorities, building professionals, building owners, building users and the public.

-- Earthquake-prone building resources contains links to the relevant legislation, regulations, guidance documents and information sheets
+- Earthquake-prone building resources contains links to the relevant legislation, regulations, the methodology to identify earthquake-prone buildings, guidance documents and information sheets

 - Register of earthquake-prone buildings contains information about buildings determined to be earthquake prone.

 General information on building safety in earthquakes has information on building owner responsibilities for keeping their buildings safe in earthquakes.

 Post-emergency building assessment has information on managing a building following a major event.

 Worksafe’s position statement on dealing with earthquake-related hazards is available on the Worksafe website.